 In spite of the enactments for the preservation of wood, the waste still continued.
-John Norden, in his 'Surveyor's Dialogue, '+ after referring to the statute of 35 Henry VIII, says, "but mee thinks this statute is deluded and the meaning abused ; for I have seene in many places at the fals, where indeed they leave the number of standils and more; but in stead they cut downe them that were preserved before, and at the next fall them that were left to answer the statute, and yong left againe in their steads; so that there can be no increase of timbertrees."
-"But," he adds, "some countries are yet well stored, and for the abundance of timber and wood were excepted in the statute, as the welds of Kent, Sussex, and Surry, which were all anciently comprehended under the name of Holmesdale, . . . and yet he that well observes it, and hath known the welds of Sussex, Surry, and Kent, the grand nursery of those kind of trees, especially oake and beech, shal find such an alteration within lesse then 30 yeres, as may well strike a feare, lest few yeeres more, as pestilent as the former, will leave fewe good f London, 1607, p.
-213.
+John Norden, in his 'Surveyor's Dialogue'36 after referring to the statute of 35 Henry VIII, says, "but mee thinks this statute is deluded and the meaning, abused; for I have scene in many places at the fals, where indeed they leave the number of standils and more; but in stead they cut downe them that were preserved before, and at the next fall them that were left to answer the statute, and yong left againe in their steads; so that there can be no increase of timber-trees."
+"But," he adds, "some countries are yet well stored, and for the abundance of timber and wood were excepted in the statute, as the welds of Kent, Sussex, and Surry, which were all anciently comprehended under the name of Holmesdale and yet he that well observes it, and hath known the welds of Sussex, Surry, and Kent, 'the grand nursery of those kind of trees, especially oake and beech, shal find such an alteration within lesse then 30 yeres, as may well strike a feare, lest few yeeres more, as pestilent as the former, will leave fewe good trees standing in those welds.
+Such a heate issueth out of the many forges and furnaces for the making of iron, and out of the glasse kilnes, as hath devoured many famous woods within the welds; as about Burningfold, Lopwood Greene (Loxwood), the Minns, Kirdford, Petworth parkes, Ebernowe, Wassals, Rusper, Balcombe, Dallington, the Dyker, and some forests, and other places infinite.